Christmas in London 2018

 On one of the only days the city sleeps, enjoy a quiet walk through the streets of London on Christmas Day.
 Stroll along the high streets beneath twinkling Christmas lights or walk off your Christmas dinner in one of London’s beautiful parks before relaxing for the evening with friends and family with some Christmas TV.

-If you are visiting London for Christmas, wrap up warm as temperatures can drop below 5°C and plan your visit as pop-up attractions can get busy.
+There are so many things to do in London over Christmas.
+Make sure you wrap up warm as temperatures can drop below 5°C and plan your visit as pop-up attractions can get busy.
 Stay cosy and comfortable as you visit London’s sights by taking a hop-on hop-off bus tour around the city to explore London at Christmas.